 Now, I've talked about this a few times before, but it's worth mentioning again - coconut oil comes in two different kinds - unrefined and refined.

 Unrefined coconut oil will add a hint of sweetness and coconut flavor to your recipe - and this will pair well with the other flavors in this donut recipe.

 But if that's not something you want for your vegan donuts, refined coconut oil – which has no coconut flavor - also works perfectly.

-And if you don't have coconut oil available - or don't want to use it - you can also use vegan butter in its place.
-Vegan butter and coconut oil substitute for another on a one-for-one basis, so you'll use four tablespoons regardless.
+And if you don't have coconut oil available - or don't want to use it - you can also use melted vegan butter in its place.
+Vegan butter and coconut oil substitute for another on a one-for-one basis in pretty much all vegan recipes, so you'll use four tablespoons regardless.